 Poor Fern Britton!
 Today, sat at home undergoing the laborious process of applying for job after job in the hope that someone may see fit to employ me, I had to witness Fern Britton opening the This Morning programme with an explanation about her significant weight loss: she had a gastric band fitted!
 Having been away for three months I was unaware of the speculation surrounding Britton’s dramatic weight-loss, and so watching the otherwise confident Fern look visibly awkward and more or less verbally crumble as she giggly recounted the press attention paid to her figure before “confessing” to her alleged deception, was shocking and upsetting.

 The Daily Mail characteristically creamed its pants at the news, and within a few hours of Britton’s so-called revelation there was an article up on the site berating her essentially for not providing the British public with the minutiae of her eating and drinking habits.
 What’s interesting is the language used by the Mail, with Britton branded “unrepentant” as if she’d just blown up the houses of Parliament and sat in the dock filing her nails saying “bothered?”
 What exactly was the big deal?
 Fine, she had gastric surgery to facilitate her weight-loss, and she did not disclose the information, but why should she?
-What exactly is wrong with the fact she had taken a practical step to help her loose weight and improve her health for both herself and her family?
+What exactly is wrong with the fact she had taken a practical step to help her lose weight and improve her health for both herself and her family?

 Since having the gastric band fitted two-years-ago Britton has lost an estimated five-stones, shrinking from a plus-size 22 to an average 16.
 So, it has worked, and while she has been criticised for claiming that she lost the weight through diet and exercise, her claims have been used against her as if to bolster the allegation that she is nothing but a dirty dirty liar.
 I know little about gastric banding, but what I do understand about the operation is that it’s not a quick fix in itself.
 The “bandee” has to take practical steps in order to achieve optimum results, which would involve drastic changes to eating habits and taking more exercise.
 Why is it that knowing Britton had received surgical help to achieve something that I believe is still pretty impressive, is used against her to denigrate her success?
 She recognised she had a problem and did something about it: having the band fitted does not mean she can munch on doughnuts and pies smothered in lard and butter three times a day while immune to weight-gain.
 Had she been smoking her weight in cigarettes each day and gave up using a series of nicotine patches, would she have been deemed a failure in the same way, or praised for taking affirmative action?

-It is now reported that Britton, currently the face of low-calorie cracker brand Ryvita, is likely to loose her contract owing to the fact she failed to disclose this information.
+It is now reported that Britton, currently the face of low-calorie cracker brand Ryvita, is likely to lose her contract owing to the fact she failed to disclose this information.
 So, what’s going on here exactly?
 Britton hasn’t had a cosmetic operation: she’s not had a pair of fake tits implanted, nor has she had liposuction and a tummy-tuck.
 Her body is, visually, what it would be had she lost the weight without the surgery.
 She’s still had to undergo the process of weight-loss, albeit at an accelerated rate, so where’s the discontent?
 I can understand why Britton didn’t roll onto our screens praising the gastric band operation, and I think it was for reasons beyond self-preservation.
-By attributing her weight-loss entirely to surgery, loosing that much weight through exercise and diet alone would seem like an unattainable reality for the vast majority of us for whom the medical procedure would not be a financial, or practical, option.
+By attributing her weight-loss entirely to surgery, losing that much weight through exercise and diet alone would seem like an unattainable reality for the vast majority of us for whom the medical procedure would not be a financial, or practical, option.
 Britton herself remarked:

 I haven’t lied, I have been honest, but don’t all run and get it done yourselves.
 I don’t want to be blamed for something else as well.